 Benefits

-• Domain knowledge: Internal experts can apply nuanced understanding, especially in complex industries like healthcare, finance, or defense.
+- Domain knowledge: Internal experts can apply a nuanced understanding, especially in complex industries such as healthcare, finance, and defense.

 “In industries like healthcare, where patient confidentiality is non-negotiable, in-house annotation remains the gold standard for sensitive datasets.” — Forrester Analyst